rishabhsaha/aks-secure-baseline/10-registry-quarantine.md

    az acr import --source quarantine/envoyproxy/envoy-alpine:v1.15.0 -r $ACR_NAME_QUARANTINE -t live/envoyproxy/envoy-alpine:v1.15.0 -n $ACR_NAME
    ```

    > You've deployed an alert that will fire if you've pushed/imported an image directly to `live/` without coming from `quarantine/`.
 If you like to see that trigger, go ahead and import some other image directly to live.
-Within ten minutes, you should see [an alert in the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Monitoring/AlertsManagementSummaryBlade).
+Within ten minutes, you should see [a related alert in the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Monitoring/AlertsManagementSummaryBlade).

 ### Next step